 It may well be billed as the largest golden teak building of its kind in the world, but what makes it even more remarkable is the fact that this particular palace was constructed entirely without the use of any nails, that is the regular steel kind that is all too familiar.
 Instead, wooden pegs were subsequently substituted.

 Cloud Mansion, as the building was also known, was built by King Chulalongkorn (Rama V) in 1901 in what was then a suburb of the Dusit District in Bangkok.
-Not only was it a home for the king and his family while waiting for the nearby Chitrlada Palace to be completed but it was also the king's favourite residence.
+Not only was it home for the king and his family while waiting for the nearby Chitrlada Palace to be completed, but it was also the king's private residence.

 After being moved from its original location on the small island of Ko Si Chang off the coast of Si Racha in the Chon Buri Province near Pattaya, the mansion was reassembled on its present site.
 Ko Si Chang was the king's former haunt.

-Apparently, this was where only women were allowed and if some of the stories are to be actually believed, the mansion was also home to a number of the king's concubines.
-In 1935, after falling into disrepair the celestial residence closed.
+It was where only women were allowed, and if some of the stories are to be believed, the mansion was also home to a number of the king's concubines.
+In 1935, after falling into disrepair, the celestial residence closed.
 However, in 1982 at the request of Queen Sirikit, it was magnificently restored.

 The short but otherwise compulsory guided tour inside the mansion takes in only 30 of the 81 rooms via circuitous corridors.
 The sweeping staircases guide you to some of the highlights which include the audience chambers, the music room and the king's private quarters seen within the octagonal tower of the building.

 Treasures on display include porcelain furniture, betel-nut sets, hunting trophies, some royal photographs and the first alphabet typewriter from Rattanakosin era.
-Faberge jewellery, crystal and other objets d'art were brought in from Europe.
+Faberge jewellery, crystal and other objets d'art got brought in from Europe.

 Please note that this post contains some affiliate links which means I earn a small commission at no extra cost to you if you should purchase after clicking through my blog.
 Also remember that I never promote any products or services here unless I've used and loved them myself.